hexagon5un/barking_dogs_dds_demo/README.md

 ## Optimizations

 There are _tons_ of optimizations that could be applied to this code.
-It goes with an introductory article on DDS I wrote for Hackaday (LINK!?!?), and it's built for comfort.
+It goes with an introductory [article on DDS I wrote for Hackaday](http://hackaday.com/2016/02/12/embed-with-elliot-audio-playback-with-direct-digital-synthesis/), and it's built for comfort.
 It ain't built for speed.

-## Arduino??
-C??

-To run this on Arduino, download the [linked zip file](https://github.com/hexagon5un/barking_dogs_dds_demo/archive/master.zip) and move it to your sketches directory.
-Rename it to "dogs" and fire up Arduino.
-You should be good to go.

-I wrote the code in pretty agnostic C so that it should compile just fine once you replace `setup()` and `loop()` with `main()`.
-That's what you'll find in the `dogs_in_c` directory.
-Works for me.

-Also included, at no extra charge, my Arduino-alike Makefile, and a generic AVR-GCC Makefile (with _far_ too many frills) in their respective directories.

 ## Further work?